Codecademy/docs/content/dart/concepts/queue/queue.md

   - 'paths/computer-science'
 ---

-A **Queue** is a collection that can be manipulated at both ends.
-A Queue inserts data from one end and deletes data from another end, it is considered a "first in first out" collection.
+A **Queue** is a type of collection that supports operations at both ends.
+Data is added to one end and removed from the other, following a "first in, first out" (FIFO) principle.

 ## Syntax